 - Students are able to (1) demonstrate an awareness of the developmental needs and interests of adolescent learners in science; (2) compose a personal philosophy for teaching and learning science which synthesises and critiques competing orientations and theoretical frameworks of the subject; (3) explain children's learning of science in terms of theory including constructivism and conceptual change; (4) demonstrate a repertoire of teaching and learning strategies relevant to the secondary science curriculum; (5) understand the current science curriculum; (6) display sound specialist content knowledge; (7) plan and evaluate student centred instructional sequences (lesson plans and programs) for effective and engaging learning; (8) understand and apply an understanding of scientific literacy and numeracy to the teaching of science in secondary school; (9) display the skills required to evaluate and develop instructional resources for science, including ICT and other educational technologies; (10) understand effective assessment practice in science through the planning of assessment tasks; (11) display an awareness of diverse student learning needs through the planning of differentiated learning and the selection of differentiated resources; (12) communicate effectively and professionally (in writing, orally and non-verbally) with peers, university staff and other professionals; (13) display high standards of professional conduct, including appropriate self-management, when engaging with peers, school and university staff and other professionals; (14) reflect on and evaluate personal and professional development in order to promote continual learning; and (15) demonstrate research and ICT skills.

-- Typically this unit is assessed in the following ways: (1) a series of lesson plans; (2) a learning program; and (3) professional conduct.
+- Typically this unit is assessed in the following ways: (1) oral communication; (2) a series of lesson plans; and (3) a learning program.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the oral communication, a series of lesson plans, and a learning program components.